amaan-ahmad/blog-amaancodes-backup/ckt33nt5j01qeljs1b3lc5ylu.md

-## Guide to stand out as a Front-end Web developer seeking their f
+## Guide to stand out as a Front-end Web developer seeking their first job!

 Hey there!
 Are you feeling stuck in the crowd?
 Then I've gotta way out! 🚀